 “Great,” John said facetiously.

 There was a grim silence as they drove out of the city towards home.

-“Patrick, are you going to the school dance next week?”
+“Patrick, are you going to the school dance in a few weeks?”
 Bree asked as she batted her violet eyes at the young man.

 Patrick was doing his homework at the big table in the sun porch.
 “Probably,” he said.

 “Um, no, not yet.
 You asking me?”
 Patrick asked glibly.

 Bree frowned and stared at him.
 “I’ve never asked a boy on a date,” she said forcefully.